-This will depend on whether you are in a residential single dwelling unit (such as a house); a multiple dwelling unit (such as a flat); or a business premise.
+The location of your Network Boundary Point will depend on whether you are in a residential single dwelling unit (such as a house), a multiple dwelling unit (such as a flat), or a business premise.

-The most common network boundary point in a house is the 'first socket'.
+The most common Network Boundary Point in a house is the 'first socket'.
 When Easy Bundle is installed, your existing phone socket may be upgraded from a single point to a double point.
-Alternatively the Easy Naked service may be installed on an existing phone socket that is not currently being used; or it may be installed on to an entirely new socket.
-It depends on what is available at your specific premises, and is entirely at the discretion of the installation technician.
+Alternatively, Easy Bundle may be installed on an existing socket that is not being used, or an entirely new socket.
+It depends what is available at your specific premises, and is entirely at the discretion of the installation technician.

 Some houses and units have an external telecommunications cabinet, often referred to as a 'Luka box'.
 While this is not defined as a network boundary point, you are responsible for the internal cabling from this cabinet to your phone socket.

-Multi-dwelling units such as larger apartment buildings and unit complexes often have a centralised telecommunications cabinet or room - this is the Main Distribution Frame (MDF).
-Whenever this is the case, your network boundary point - the point to which we can deliver your service - is the MDF.
+Multi-dwelling units - such as apartment buildings and unit complexes - often have a centralised telecommunications cabinet or room.
+This is the Main Distribution Frame (MDF).
+Whenever this is the case, your Network Boundary Point - the point to which we can deliver your service - is the MDF.

-If there is no in-building cabling available, you will be required to arrange - and pay for - the services of a licensed cabler to install and connect any additional cabling.
+If there is no in-building cabling available, you will need to arrange - and pay for - a licensed cabler to install and connect any additional cabling.
 This is entirely your responsibility.

 If this all sounds too difficult, then we recommend Converting an Active Telephone Service to Easy Bundle.
 There's no site visit or additional cabling associated with conversions - it simply uses the cabling that's already carrying the phone service.

-During the signup process, we will ask you for a suitable date and time (morning or afternoon), when you can be available at the premises to allow access for the installation technician.
+During signup, we will ask you for a suitable date and time (morning or afternoon), when you can be available at the premises to allow access for the installation technician.

-Sometimes a site visit will not be required, as an existing 'in-place' copper pair may be suitable for us to utilise.
+Sometimes a site visit will not be required, as an existing 'in-place' copper pair may be suitable.
 This can only be determined after we have commenced processing your order.

-Hence it is very important that you read all text and email messages that we send to you after the signup.
-These messages will contain further information regarding the installation activity, including if and when you will need to be available at the premises.
+It is very important that you read all text and email messages that we send to you after the signup.
+These messages include further information about the installation, including if and when you will need to be available at the premises.

-On occasion the installation technician may miss an appointment due to circumstances outside of our control - we'll do what we can to minimise any inconvenience to you.
+On occasion the technician may miss an appointment due to circumstances outside of our control.
+We'll do what we can to minimise any inconvenience to you.

-It isn't possible to determine this until you place an order.
-We'll then perform a detailed service qualification as part of the provisioning process, to check for the availability of a suitable spare copper pair.
+It isn't possible to determine if you have spare copper until you place an order.
+Once you place an order, we'll perform a detailed service qualification as part of provisioning.
+This will also check for the availability of a suitable spare copper pair.